jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Intro to Device Dev/c-mcu system ops/c2-RTOS tasks/_index.en.md

-For more information, see FreeRTOS: [Tasks and co-routines](https://www.freertos.org/taskandcr.html).
+For more information, see FreeRTOS: [Queues, Mutexes, and Semaphores](https://www.freertos.org/Embedded-RTOS-Queues.html) and [Tasks and co-routines](https://www.freertos.org/taskandcr.html)